tarantool/cartridge-cli/doc/commands/pack.rst

 ..  note::

-    This is especially useful if you want to use your Docker build with GitLab CI.
+    This may be useful if you want to use your Docker build with GitLab CI.
     Docker volumes don't work properly with the default tmp directory in this case.
     Use ``CARTRIDGE_TEMPDIR=. cartridge pack ...``.